 Email, Text and Phone Scams

-Phishing: These are unauthorized emails that request sensitive information.
-They often take the form of a message from a financial institution asking you to provide account information due to a computer error, as part of a system upgrade or even as part of an enhanced Internet security initiative.
-Sometimes they are worded to cause you concern over access to your account, for example “your account/credit card has been suspended.”
+Email scams (phishing): These are unauthorized emails that request sensitive information.
+They often take the form of a message from a financial institution asking you to provide account or password information due to a computer error, as part of a system upgrade, or even as part of an enhanced Internet security initiative.
+Sometimes they are worded to scare you into taking action—for example “your account/credit card has been suspended.”

-These fraudulent emails often contain links to a website that may look real, but is not.
-The information requested may include account numbers, user names, access codes and passwords.
-Do not enter your account information if you reach such a site.
+Scammers often design the email to look as if it is from a trusted business, including logos or other images.
+Many contain links to a website that may look real, but is not.
+The information requested may include account numbers, usernames, access codes, or passwords.
+Never enter your account information if you reach such a site.

-Vishing calls: Account holders receive an automated or live phone call from a blocked source or unknown number stating that their card has been blocked, or offering a lower interest rate.
-Account holders are then asked to provide or enter their full number and PIN or CV2 (security code on the back of your card) information to reactivate their card or lower their rate.
+Phone scams (vishing) : Account holders receive an automated or live phone call stating that their card has been blocked, or offering a lower interest rate.
+Account holders are then asked to provide or enter their full number and PIN or CVV (security code on the back of your card) to reactivate their card or lower their rate.
 Sometimes, if the calls go unanswered a voicemail message is left instructing the account holder to contact a number to reactivate their account.
+Scammers can “spoof” legitimate phone numbers to make it look like they are calling from a company you know.
+If you are not expecting a call from that company, it’s OK not to answer.
+If the call is truly from your financial institution, they will leave a message, and you can call them back using a number from the official company website.

-Text Smishing messages: Text messages (or SMS messages) referencing compromised cards and suspended accounts are typical.
-A number is provided within the text (SMS) message for reactivation.
+Text scams (smishing): Text/SMS messages referencing compromised cards and suspended accounts are typical.
+A number is provided within the text message for reactivation.
 Most messages do not reference a particular financial institution name.

 Redwood Credit Union will never ask for your card number or personal data.
 If you receive this type of phishing email or text, please forward it to us at email@example.com.